BacterialCommunitiesAndPopulation/Thursday19thMay/Thursday_afternoon.md

 The script produced a file named *.screened.fas.

-*Unfortunately the script has a bag and before running FastTree the first line should be removed*
+*Note: unfortunately the script has a bag and before running FastTree the first line should be removed*

 Remove the first line of the *.screened.fas.